 This contribution proposes a temporal adaptive loop filter (TALF) that uses temporal reconstructed information to improve the current picture’s quality.
 Similar to ALF, the filter coefficients and related information are transmitted in the bitstream and the history of TALFs can also be used in the current picture’s filtering.

 Proposed method

 The proposed TALF is placed at the last in the loop filters.
-The use or not for TALF for each CTB is dependent on a CTB-level flags.
+The use or not for TALF for each CTB is dependent on a CTB-level flag.